Alaska

 ## [1] 0

 This again, indicates that the model which includes land cover classes better explains variation in NDVI trends than the intercept-only model.
-Note that the p-value is much lower than the p-value from the F-test conducted by fitGLS().
+The p-value is much lower than the p-value from the F-test conducted by fitGLS().
 This is likely due to outliers in the data, which should be removed before conducting any real analysis.
 One simple way to filter potential trend outliers would be to remove any pixels whose time-series coefficient standard errors are unusually large (e.g., SE > 4*mean(SE)).

 Conclusions